JJWallis/todo-app/README.md

 In this project, I achieved the filtering logic stylistically through a dynamic 'invisible' boolean property modelled in each TODO, which when truthy would render those todos invisible on the page.
 However, I realise for future projects another method might be to create different versions of the parent state, which would then cause the app to respond and display different data based on which state held a valid form of data.

-Finally, I decided to experiment with the different possibilities available through Styled Components, but in the process ended up mixing multiple styled components with their render function in the same file.
+Finally, I decided to experiment with the different possibilities available to us through Styled Components, but in the process ended up mixing multiple components with their render function in the same file.
 Although this was interesting to see the functional possibility, it made searching for the desired component very cumbersome as they were often stored within other files that were not appropriately named.
-In the future I plan to organise all my components much better by separating styled components with non-styled components, and using sub-folders to make searching for the desired file much more convenient.
+In the future, I plan to organise all my components by separating styled and non-styled components, whilst using sub-folders to make searching for the desired file much more convenient.

 ### Useful resources

--  [Web Dev Simplified - Learn React in 30 Minutes](https://www.youtube.com/watch?v=hQAHSlTtcmY&t=1336s&ab_channel=WebDevSimplified) - Kyle's tutorial helped me tremendously with the fundamental logic of a TODO list application modelled in React, since the framework requires a different methodology to achieving the same behaviour in vanilla JavaScript.
+-  [Web Dev Simplified - Learn React in 30 Minutes](https://www.youtube.com/watch?v=hQAHSlTtcmY&t=1336s&ab_channel=WebDevSimplified) - Kyle's tutorial helped me tremendously with the fundamental logic of a TODO list app, since React requires a different methodology to achieving the same behaviour in vanilla JavaScript.

 -  [Traversy Media - Styled Components Crash Course](https://www.youtube.com/watch?v=02zO0hZmwnw&t=945s&ab_channel=TraversyMedia) - This crash course was my first introduction to using Styled Components, focusing on the basic syntax and major features to begin using the library in current projects.